ghostffcode/passwordless_login/README.md

 // Create an instance of the passwordless class.
 // It takes two arguments
 // First one is what format to present results, which can be either json or array.
 Defaults to json if no argument is passed.
-// Second argument is if you want to return passphrase in result, can either be true or false.
+// Second argument is if you want to return passphrase in result, can either be true or false. (optional)
-$p = new passwordless('json');
+$p = new passwordless('json', false);

 // To send code to email and create session
 // sendCode() method handles email validation too